RM-de/ZahlenRatenSpiel-Java/README.md

 🇺🇸 English

 An interactive number guessing game with a graphical user interface (Swing) that goes beyond simple game logic by implementing modern software principles.
-This project was developed to match the standards of a 3rd-semester computer science student.
+This project was developed to match the standards of #rd-semester computer science and students, demonstrating advanced programming concepts and software architecture.

 ✨ Highlights